monoid/monoid.github.io/content/posts/arm-coroutines.md

 date: 2025-05-20T19:08:55+02:00
 draft: false
 tags: ["ARM", "Rust", "coroutine"]
-authors: ["Ivan Boldyrev"]
 ---

 The amazing book [Asynchronous Programming in Rust](https://www.packtpub.com/en-us/product/asynchronous-programming-in-rust-9781805128137) by Carl Fredrik Samson has a chapter on implementing stackful coroutines (fibers) in Rust for `x86_64` architecture, both Linux and MacOS.
-But unlike other chapters, no `AArch64` implementation was provided for the sake of simplicity.
+But unlike the other chapters, no `AArch64` implementation was included for the sake of simplicity.
 I&nbsp;tried to port it to `AArch64`, and this post describes my approach.